DeSciL/Qualtrics/Panel/Checkout.md

 # Checkout with Custon End of Survey Question

-In Qualtrics, go to the tab 'Library' > toolbar 'Message Library' and create a new message.
+In Qualtrics, go to the tab 'Library' > Toolbar 'Message Library' and create a new message.
 Chose Category 'End of Survey Message' and add 'Mturk Checkout' as a description.
 Paste the text below into the text field and format as you please.
 As soon as the message is saved, you can choose it under tab 'Edit Surveys' > toolbox 'Survey Options' > section